hazelcast/hazelcast/hazelcast-documentation/src/CommonExceptionTypes.md

 Hazelcast also throws the following exceptions in the cases of overall system problems such as networking issues and long pauses:

-- `PartitionMigratingException`: Thrown when an operation is executed on a partition, but that partition is currently being moved around.
+- `PartitionMigratingException`: Thrown when an operation is executed on a partition, but that partition is currently being moved.

 - `TargetNotMemberException`: Thrown when an operation is sent to a machine that is not a member of the cluster.

 - `CallerNotMemberException`: Thrown when an operation was sent by a machine which is not a member in the cluster when the operation is executed.

-- `WrongTargetException`: Thrown when an operation is executed on the wrong machine, mostly because the partition that operation belongs to is already moved to some other member.
+- `WrongTargetException`: Thrown when an operation is executed on the wrong machine, usually because the partition that operation belongs to has been moved to some other member.